Once the application for admission is submitted, most applicants turn their focus to funding.

 The Financial Aid Office provides help with federal and private loans and the Federal Work-Study Program.
 Admitted students will receive an email with instructions for applying through the School for federal aid.

 The School is able to fund many of its students, however, there are always those in need of additional funding.
-The Office of Academic Affairs has developed a Funding Opportunities Database for students looking for external funding.
+The Office of Academic Affairs has developed a for students looking for external funding.
 Definitely take a look!